hazelcast/hazelcast-jet/site/docs/sql/file-connector.md

 ## Serialization options

 `format` defines the serialization used to read the files.
-We assume all records in files to be of the same format.
-These are the supported `format` values:
+We assume all records in files have the same format.
+These are the supported `format`
+values:

 * `csv`
 * `jsonl`